Lifestyle

 (Credit: Mandai Wildlife Reserve / Facebook)

-Well, let’s start with the fact that this isn’t just a walk-through exhibit — it’s a full-on rainforest adventure.
+Well, let’s start with the fact that Rainforest Wild Asia isn’t just a walk-through exhibit — it’s a full-on rainforest adventure.
 Step into the wild with breathtaking virtual reality tours, hands-on animal encounters, and conservation talks that make you want to pay attention.
 Get up close with exotic creatures, learn about endangered species, and wander through a jaw-dropping recreation of a tropical jungle.
 And if you’re feeling extra adventurous, you can even try rock climbing or bungee jumping (at an additional fee, of course).

 Admission fee: $21 (child), $33 (adult)